Chisanan232/PyMock-Server/docs/development/software-technical-details/command_line_processor.md

 1. Override the function ``_run`` directly.
 2. Add new class extends class ``BaseSubCmdComponent`` and implement property ``_subcmd_component``.

+!!! note "A existed subcommand line or new subcommand line?"

+    In **_PyMock-Server_** project modules file structure, each subcommand line has their own sub-package and also has 3 necessary modules in the sub-package:
+    **_option_**, **_process_** and **_component_**.

+    * **_option_**

+        This module focus on what options it would have of the specific subcommand line.

+    * **_process_**

+        This module controls how it should parse the subcommand line arguments and what component it should use to handle the core logic of running the subcommand line.

+    * **_component_**

+        This module is the core implementation about what thing it would do when user runs the subcommand line with specific arguments.

+    So if you would add new subcommand line.
+Please remember its modules structure must follows above rules and implement their own logic.

+    If it's subcommand line of another specific subcommand line, please remember implement the base modules about above modules and let the new subcommand line extend the base models.

+    In this demonstration, you would need to add a new sub-package ``new_subcmd`` under sub-package ``pymock_server.command``.

 Let's demonstrate all way to implement to you and explain their difference.